Christofferos/VirtualMeet/README.md

 - Express
 - Signaling Server - Firebase

-_Desc_: Firebase will work as a 3rd party server is required for signaling that stores shared data for stream negotiation

 ## TODO LIST:

-- Scale down video if device width is smaller than output video
+- Scale down video if device width is smaller than output video ✅
+- Allow for more than 2 people to join the call
 - Talk | Virtual Meet | Play
-- Center formatting and other design
+- Center formatting and other design ✅
 - Challenge someone that is online to play with
 - Add timer to environment events
 - Publish on Heroku